Who We Are

 Mail: Kennolyn Camps, 8400 Glen Haven Rd., Soquel, CA 95073

 If you experience technical problems with the operation of the web site, please contact us.

 Here’s what you should know about the security of information you provide to us.

-We utilize online services provided by MailChimp.com to collect the data you provide when requesting information and by CampMinder, LLC and when registering online.
-We use MailChimp to collect the basic contact information (name and email address) you provide to us for marketing purposes and copies of email correspondence.
+We utilize online services provided by hubspot.com to collect the data you provide when requesting information and by CampMinder, LLC and when registering online.
+We use hubspot to collect the basic contact information (name and email address) you provide to us for marketing purposes and copies of email correspondence.
 We may also notate any interaction such as by phone or email we have with you.
-The information residing on MailChimp servers is protected by multiple layers of security.
-We do not store any financial data on MailChimp.com.
+The information residing on hubspot servers is protected by multiple layers of security.
+We do not store any financial data on hubspot.com.
 The Camp uses CampMinder to collect and store personally identifiable information about you and your campers, financial information, program scheduling for your camper, and transportation details.
 CampMinder also uses various layers of security.

 The Camp and these vendors hold your information in the strictest of confidence.
-For more information on MailChimp, see MailChimp.com.
+For more information on hubspot, see hubspot.com.
 For more information on CampMinder, see CampMinder.com) or contact them: CampMinder, LLC, 2456 8th Street, Boulder, Colorado 80304.
 Phone: (303) 731-2804.

 Email to and from us may reside on an online server.
 If you send us an email, you should know that email is not necessarily secure against interception.
 So, if your communication includes sensitive information like your bank account, credit card, etc., contact us by telephone or postal mail rather than email.